“Kombucha Tastes Like Vinegar!”

 Vinegar has been in use as a flavoring agent, preservative and health tonic for over 10,000 years and can be fermented from nearly any sugar containing fruit.
 The word vinegar comes from the French “vin aigre,” literally sour wine, and was likely discovered by accident when wine was allowed to go bad in the vat.
 Sour refers not only to the taste but to the fact that it is fermented.

-Not unlike Kombucha, the naturally occuring sugars of the grapes, malt, rice or other base ingredient for the vinegar is fermented into alcohol by yeast.
+Not unlike Kombucha, the naturally occurring sugars of the grapes, malt, rice or other base ingredient for the vinegar is fermented into alcohol by yeast.
 Then bacteria consume the alcohol and convert it to healthy acids including acetic acid.
 Kombucha, like vinegar, is an acetic acid ferment.

 Vinegar is well known to have many uses: from treating wounds, to cleaning, to salad dressing, it’s versatile and useful.

-Kombucha and Vinegar: Similar but Different
+Kombucha Vinegar vs. Vinegar: Similar but Different

 The typical drinkable Kombucha ferment contains about 1% acetic acid.
 Compare that to the average vinegar (apple cider or white), which is quite potent in its original state and is diluted to around 5% acetic acid, and it’s clear that Kombucha is much less acidic and less concentrated.